-Tag cloudbeaujolais biodynamics book bordeaux brett burgundy cellaring cheap chile closures complexity cooking critics england etna faults food fridge georgia germany greece italy lebanon link madeira manchester matching merchant myth natural note objectivity organic pinot noir portugal restaurant science scores sicily spain subjectivity switzerland tasting terroir travel
+Tag cloudbeaujolais biodynamics book bordeaux brett burgundy cellaring chile closures complexity cooking critics england etna faults food fridge georgia germany greece italy lambrusco lebanon link madeira manchester matching merchant myth natural note objectivity organic pinot noir portugal restaurant science scores sicily spain subjectivity switzerland tasting terroir travel

 - @alicebhansen Like your tumblr pictures BTW.
 Wish I were better at close-ups.